multiscale-cosim/TVB-NEST/nest-io/doc/guides/from_nest2_to_nest3.rst

         *--------*-------*

 Iteration
-    A Connectome can be iterated, yielding single connection Connectomes.
+    A SynapseCollection can be iterated, yielding single connection SynapseCollections.

 Test of equality
-    Two Connectomes can be tested for equality, i.e. that they contain the same connections.
+    Two SynapseCollections can be tested for equality, i.e. that they contain the same connections.

 Getting connection parameters
-    We can get the parameters of the connections in the Connectome.
-The structure of the returned values follows the same rules as ``get()`` for GIDCollections.
+    We can get the parameters of the connections in the SynapseCollection.
+The structure of the returned values follows the same rules as ``get()`` for NodeCollections.

     ::

-        connectome.get()  # Returns a dictionary of all parameters connectome[0].get('weight')  # Returns the weight value of the first connection connectome.get('delay')  # Returns a list of delays connectome.get(['weight', 'delay'])  # Returns a dictionary with weights and delays
+        synapsecollection.get()  # Returns a dictionary of all parameters synapsecollection[0].get('weight')  # Returns the weight value of the first connection synapsecollection.get('delay')  # Returns a list of delays synapsecollection.get(['weight', 'delay'])  # Returns a dictionary with weights and delays

     It is also possible to select an alternative output format with the ``output`` keyword.
 Currently it is possible to get the output in a